ctu-mrs/ctu-mrs.github.io/docs/90-software/cpp/00_cpp_good_practices.md

          return {false, a};
      }

-     // preffered way since it's clearer what is input and what output
+     // preferred way since it's clearer what is input and what output
      // and all can be const, avoiding accidental modification const int a = 5;
      const auto [c, b] = foo(a);